 If you check Show Country Code, a fourth box will display to collect the visitor's international phone code.

 Note: The phone number boxes will always be formatted for US telephone numbers.
 They can't be changed to an international format.
+As an alternative, use the Text field instead.

 Only numbers are accepted in the Number field.